A Light shed on Lepton Flavor Universality in B decays: Experimental outlook on Lepton Flavor Universality

+The LHCb detector started taking data in 2010 and has recorded unprecedented trillion pairs of $b \bar b$ as of 2020 which allows it to compensate for more challenging environment of pp collisions~\cite{LHCb:2008vvz}.
+At hadron colliders such as the LHCb, $b$ quarks are predominantly pair-produced in pp collisions via the gluon fusion process $gg \to b \bar b$ with an approximate production cross-section $\sigma (b \bar b) \sim 560$ $\mu\rm{b}$ at $\sqrt{s}$ = 13 TeV~\cite{Bernlochner:2021vlv}.
 LHCb detector is mainly used for the study of heavy meson decays.
-The main mechanism for $b\bar b$ production at the LHC is gluon-gluon fusion where the production of two b-quarks is collinear and close to the beam directions.
-This attribute mainly influenced the design of the LHCb detector.
+The $b\bar b$ production at the LHC is mainly induced by gluon-gluon fusion where the production of two $b$-quarks is collinear and close to the beam directions.
+This attribute primarily influenced the design of the LHCb detector.
 The detector has good particle identification performances from the two RICH detectors, the electromagnetic calorimeter, and the muon station.
 It also has excellent momentum resolution ($\Delta p / p$ = 0.5\% at low momentum)~\cite{LHCb:2014set}.
-The most obvious effect of LFU tests in LHCb is the difference in the efficiencies of the electron and muon hardware triggers for the kinematic of interest.
-While running at the $\Upsilon (4S)$ resonances all the b-hadron species (e.g. $B^+ , B^0 , B_s , B_c,$ and $\Delta_b$) are produced at the LHC and LFU tests can be performed utilizing all types of hadrons.
+The most obvious effect of LFU tests in LHCb is the difference in the efficiencies of the electron and muon hardware triggers for the kinematics of interest.
+While running at the $\Upsilon (4S)$ resonances all the $B$-hadron species (e.g. $B^+ , B^0 , B_s , B_c,$ ,$\Delta_b$ etc.) are produced at the LHC and LFU tests can be performed utilizing all types of hadrons.
+LHCb also studies the decays of $B_c$ mesons, in spite of its very low production rate, approximately $0.6 \%$ of the $B^+$ production cross-section~\cite{LHCb:2014mvo}.
+The recent announcement of neutral-current anomalies to be the clean ratios supersede the previous LHCb measurements.
+The results of $R_K$ and $R_{K^*}$ differing from previous measurements are partly due to the use of tighter electron identification criteria and partly due to the modeling of the residual misidentified hadronic backgrounds; statistical fluctuations make a smaller contribution to the difference since the same data are used as in Ref.~\cite{LHCb:2021trn}.
+The systematic uncertainties associated with these measurements remain significantly smaller than the statistical uncertainties which are expected to reduce further with more data collection in Run 3.